4paradigm/OpenMLDB/docs/en/maintain/multi_cluster.md

-# [Alpha] The disaster recovery plan of the cross-generator room
+# [Alpha] The Disaster Recovery Plan of the Cross-Generator Room

 ## Background